Maspalomas is one of the best, if not THE best, destination for gays to spend their vacation, or gaycation as many like to say. Its’ the gay paradise.

 Check all the cruising bars in Maspalomas here.
 Look out for Fetish Pride every October and Rubber Fest in February.

-And there is also, of course, the cruising in the dunes by the nude beach.
+There is also, of course, the cruising in the dunes by the nude beach.

 What the Gays Visit in Gran Canaria